Doneque-Smith/Doneque-Smith/README.md

 </div>

-## 📫 Let's Connect!

-Interested in collaborating on a project?
-Have a challenging problem you'd like to discuss?
-Or just want to network?
-Feel free to reach out to me at smithdoneque12@gmail.com 📧

 Remember: The best way to predict the future is to create it.
 Let's build something amazing together! 💻🌟

 "Success is not final, failure is not fatal: it is the courage to continue that counts." - Winston Churchill